- Well-being Projects

 Explore videos, infographics, and resources to learn how to better foster inclusivity by supporting EAL (English as an Additional Language) students.

-Travis Salway and Paola Ardiles (with input from members of the Queer Faculty Network) developed a list of resources to support SFU FHS faculty in creating a safer and more inclusive university environment for trans, gender non-binary, and other gender diverse students, research participants, staff, faculty, and other community stakeholders.
+This is intended to be a draft/work-in-progress list of resources to support SFU FHS faculty in creating a safer and more inclusive university environment for trans, gender non-binary, and other gender diverse students, research participants, staff, faculty, and other community stakeholders.
 Please send updates, additions, and feedback to firstname.lastname@example.org and email@example.com.
 Resources compiled at/after discussion at FC, January 16, 2020.

 Mindfulness Meditation Practice